jayalabanda/projet-CNES/README.md

 ### Sentinel API

-Moreover, you will need an (also free) Copernicus Open Access Hub account [here](https://sentinelsat.readthedocs.io/en/latest/index.html).
+Moreover, you will need a free Copernicus Open Access Hub account [here](https://sentinelsat.readthedocs.io/en/latest/index.html).
 Then save your credentials in a JSON file inside the `secrets` folder named `sentinel_api_credentials.json`:

 ```JSON
 {